When we think of trouble and suffering in the Biblical context, the person most likely to come to our minds is Job. This is what Job said,

 Let me add one more thing before I close this message.
 In your trouble, if you don’t feel like applying any endurance principle to reduce your pain, that’s perfectly ok and normal.
 Just praying and quietly going about your daily routine – even while suffering the pain – is all that is finally expected of you by God.
 But for many others, including me, these endurance principles have proven of much help in enduring our trials.

 I pass on to you God’s greatest assurance to all sufferers: you will come out smiling in the end.
 You will emerge cheerful and grateful to God for how he helped you during the period of suffering.
-You will be able to walk even steadier than before, and your peace and joy will be fuller than ever before.
+You will be able to walk steadier and stronger than before the trouble, and your peace and joy will be fuller than ever before.
 The suffering may have cost you many precious things in life, and broken some of your fondest dreams, but God’s awesome workings in your life will ensure you are able to let go of all those precious things and rejoice in the greater possessions and the grander dreams he has now given you in recompense.

 And the thought to keep uppermost in your mind while suffering: Our Father in heaven – who says that even if your own mother forgets you, he will not forget you – is in control and knows exactly to what extent you, his beloved son or daughter, can endure.
 And he will ensure you have the strength to endure until he delivers you.
 And deliver you, he will surely, and not one second beyond what he has set for your good.